-The College and Career Readiness Standards for Adult Education are a subset of the national Common Core State Standards (CCSS).
-Common abbreviations include CCRS, CCRSAE, and "the Standards"; at ACLS / SABES we use "CCR Standards."
+The College and Career Readiness Standards for Adult Education are a subset of the national Common Core State Standards.
+Common abbreviations include CCRS, CCRSAE, and "the Standards"; at ACLS / SABES we previously used the term "CCR Standards."
 In alignment with the ACLS policy as of June 2017, we will use the acronym CCRSAE.

-Below are resources related specifically to understanding the CCR Standards, pulled from across the SABES PD centers.
-We will continue to add and update resources, so check back.
+Below are resources related specifically to understanding the CCRSAE, pulled from across the SABES PD Centers.
+We will periodically add to and update these resources.

-This page has grown out of our work with the Standards in Action (SIA) project, in which we "delved into the instructional and institutional implications of CCR standards" and worked with further adapting K-12 tools to effectively implement the standards in adult education classrooms.
+This page has grown out of our work with the Standards in Action project, in which we "delved into the instructional and institutional implications of CCR standards" and adapted K-12 tools to effectively implement the standards in adult education classrooms.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Brief (20 minute) videos introducing aspects of the CCR Standards and key instructional shifts (a great way to begin and to refresh your knowledge of the CCR Standards and ESOL Frameworks)
+These brief (20-minute) videos are a great way to begin and to refresh your knowledge of the CCRSAE and ESOL Frameworks.

-- ELA: reference charts of the ELA Anchor Standards, including the Reading Foundation standards on the back
+- ELA: Reference charts of the ELA Anchor Standards, including the Reading Foundation standards

-- Math: Coherence of the Math domains across the standards for levels A-D
+- Math: Coherence of math across the standards, by domain, for Levels A-D

 Massachusetts Frameworks for Adult Basic Education